scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

    :scale: 60%
    :figclass: w

    Hierarchy for an example data structure: an array of lists of records, in which field :code:`"x"` of the records are numbers and field :code:`"y"` of the records are lists of numbers.
-Such a sample might represent :code:`[[], [{"x": 1, "y": [1]}, {"x": 2, "y": [2, 2]}]]`, or it might represent an array with billions of elements (of the same type).
+This might, for example, represent :code:`[[], [{"x": 1, "y": [1]}, {"x": 2, "y": [2, 2]}]]`, but it also might represent an array with billions of elements (of the same type).
 The number of nodes scales with complexity, not data volume. :label:`example-hierarchy`

 To compute distances in each bike route, we needed :code:`a[:, 1:] - a[:, :-1]`.
 To compute :code:`a[:, 1:]`, we only have to add one to the :code:`starts`: